windows11-on-web/mandata-v2-eva-python/README.md

 Free localhost database, Hostable for linux, mac, windows, All without nerdy coding.

-NOTE: This runs 24/7 no stop that means if you perhaps left python running in the backround which can overload your RAM and CPU and mostly Storage.
-Also this can be used for training an AI Model which is trained on APIs and IPs and Tokens
+**NOTE: This runs 24/7 no stop that means if you perhaps left python running in the backround which can overload your RAM and CPU, Also could make your files in the database at risk unless you have put a password on the folder share**

 Deploy: